-This workshop will last approximately 1 hour and 10 minutes, including time for questions and answers at the end.
+This workshop will last approximately 1 hour and 10 minutes, depending on how much conversation happens throughout.

 Leaders' Note: If you have less time for your workshop, decide in advance which sections you will pare back.

 Space Requirements and Room Set-Up